Pretty Good Advice

 Rebooting Work

 Rebooting Work tackles outdated models of work, created a century ago, which no longer sync up with either individual or employers’ needs.
-In identifying a paradigm shift that is already under way, this New York Times best-seller demonstrates how everyone—employers and employees—can harness technology to become more productive at work, embrace personal happiness, and even spend more time with our families.
-With personalized worksheets and empowering action-oriented advice, Rebooting Work will help anyone reap the benefits of reimagining the way we approach work today.
+In identifying a paradigm shift that is already under way, this New York Times best-seller demonstrates how everyone

 The Dragonfly Effect